Do you run a busy healthcare clinic? A stylish salon? Or perhaps a bustling restaurant? Then you’ll know all about the pain of no-shows.

-- How customer permission is obtained, stored and updated
+- How customer permission is obtained, stored and updated.

-- Details to include or exclude in messages
+- Details to include or exclude in messages.

-- The process when customers do not respond to confirmation messages
+- The process when customers do not respond to confirmation messages.

-- The policy for marketing type reminders, such as reminders for vaccinations etc.
+- The policy for marketing-type reminders, such as reminders for vaccinations etc.

-Plan out SMS appointment reminder workflows
+7. Plot out your SMS appointment reminder workflows

 It might be as simple as: